This blog may contain affiliate links. Read our disclosure policy for more info.

-If you don’t mind spending a little more, I highly recommend Aurinko Bungalows.
-These one and two-bedroom apartments are located within stumbling distance from the plaza.
+If being close to all that Sayulita has to offer and having lots of room is important, I highly recommend Aurinko Bungalows.
+These one and two-bedroom apartments are located within stumbling distance from the plaza – making shopping, restaurants, and beach days easy!
 On top of that, they have a pool (much needed), and all the rooms have AC.
-Unfortunately, it’s often fully booked, so if it is, Nuiya Hoteles Centro is a similar alternative.
+Rates are typically around the $130 USD mark.
+Unfortunately, it’s often fully booked, so you’ll want to reserve a room as far in advance as you can!